 Small Appliances

-Choosing the right small appliance can be a little stressful because not only are they higher ticker items, but they’ll occupy valuable storage space.
+Choosing the right small appliance can be a little stressful because not only are they higher ticket items, but they’ll take up valuable counter and storage space.
 Here are a few of the appliances that have earned permanent spots in my kitchen.

 A collage of small appliances useful for soup chefs.